 - Airtasker review: Are Airtasker jobs worth your time?

-From trading tips to life coaching, people are always looking for someone more experienced to support and guide them.
+From trading tips to life coaching—or even tech coaching like the creator above—people are always looking for someone more experienced to support and guide them.

-There are so many different ways that you can be an online coach.
+Choose your coaching niche.
 Whatever you have experience in, you can share it with online coaching.
-Whether you want to offer up life-coaching services, relationship advice, small-business coaching or fitness coaching, there's a niche for everyone.
+Life-coaching services, relationship advice, small-business coaching, fitness coaching – there's a niche for everyone.

-Whop is the perfect place to host your coaching business.
-With chat, video calls, calendar integrations and file sharing, your whop is the perfect place for your coaching business.
+Then decide where you want to host your online coaching.
+Whop is the perfect place for coaching businesses.
+With chat, video calls, calendar integrations, and file sharing, your whop is the perfect place for your coaching business.

 - How to price your online coaching packages and hit 6 figures with ease